 Sebum is the oil that the body produces to lubricate and waterproof the skin.
 Acne and blemishes are associated with an excess production of sebum.

-As a potential sebostatic compound, CBD may make for a helpful spot-treatment for acne.
+As a potential sebostatic compound, CBD cream may make for a helpful spot-treatment for acne.
 CBD oils can be purchased online in a growing number of countries without a medical cannabis authorization.

 How do cannabis topicals work?